View our developing session listing below. Please check back as we continue to update our agenda.

 Diving into Digital

-New Jersey Natural Gas (NJNG) has been running the SAVEGREEN Project, a suite of energy-efficiency programs, since 2009.
+New Jersey Natural Gas (NJNG) has been operating the SAVEGREEN Project, a suite of energy-efficiency programs, since 2009.
 Marketing consists of traditional channels including direct mail, email and leveraging outreach with stakeholders.
 Since digital marketing was added in 2013, it has become the major source of leads for the project.

-Presenter: Susan Ellman – Energy-Efficiency Marketing Manager, New Jersey Natural Gas
+Presenters: Susan Ellman – Energy-Efficiency Marketing Manager, New Jersey Natural Gas

 Standing Out in the Crowd with Safety Messaging